Hydragon516/Conference-Deadlines/README.md

-<h1>Conference-Deadlines-Crawler</h1>
+<pre><code>    # Conference-Deadlines-Crawler

-<p>This repository contains code that crawls deadline information for various computer science conferences.
-Conference names, rankings, deadlines, and links are crawled from <a href="https://www.guide2research.com/topconf/machine-learning">Guide2Research</a>.
-Conferences up to the top 100 are displayed and the table below will be updated in the future.</p>
+    This repository contains code that crawls deadline information for various computer science conferences.
+Conference names, rankings, deadlines, and links are crawled from [Guide2Research](https://www.guide2research.com/topconf/machine-learning).
+Conferences up to the top 100 are displayed and the table below will be updated in the future.
+</code></pre>

 |    |   rank | name       |   deadline | link                                           |
 |---:|-------:|:-----------|-----------:|:-----------------------------------------------|